Overview

 "Paper Prototype" and Flowchart

-Once we established some of the points in the Player Journey, our next task was to describe the player's options and build a flowchart that showed how those decisions could be made.
-This exercise helped drive very high-level thinking about the game design and how it would ultimately map to how we could improve the game's communication to the player via the wireframe and high-fidelity phases of the project.
+Once I established some of the key components of the player's journey, my next step was to describe the player's options and build a flowchart that showed how those decisions could be made.
+This exercise helped drive very high-level thinking about the game design and how it would ultimately map to how I could improve the game's communication to the player via the wireframe and high-fidelity mock-ups.

 "Paper Prototype"